NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 For this part of the lab, human review will succeed instantly, if you have no errors or warnings.

-Once it passes, create a tag called “Lab07a” Be sure to make it an “annotated” tag and push it to your repo ( [https://git-scm.com/book/en/v2/Git-Basics-Tagging](https://www.google.com/url?q=https%3A%2F%2Fgit-scm.com%2Fbook%2Fen%2Fv2%2FGit-Basics-Tagging&amp;sa=D&amp;sntz=1&amp;usg=AFQjCNGOTg8gwVJ3tdWstD6PfspdhSq1Vg) ).
+Once it passes, create a tag called “board-layout-prereview” Be sure to make it an “annotated” tag and push it to your repo ( [https://git-scm.com/book/en/v2/Git-Basics-Tagging](https://www.google.com/url?q=https%3A%2F%2Fgit-scm.com%2Fbook%2Fen%2Fv2%2FGit-Basics-Tagging&amp;sa=D&amp;sntz=1&amp;usg=AFQjCNGOTg8gwVJ3tdWstD6PfspdhSq1Vg) ).
 Verify that it is visible on github.

 ### Rubric Part B

 “Perfect” score: 10

 Initial points: 14